Where it comes from

 Pallets and wooden packaging

 This amounts to around 1mt (2010) per year and includes packaging waste – such as crates, boxes and cable reels and a large proportion of the estimated 56 million (2009) pallets in the UK that are broken or just can’t be reused.
 Pallets are the easiest – and therefore cheapest – of all wood waste to recycle.
-They are usually ‘clean’ (untreated) and easy to handle (they can be loaded/unloaded by forklift), so every wood recycling company wants them and increasingly accepts them for free.
+They are usually ‘clean’ (untreated) and easy to handle (they can be loaded/unloaded by forklift), so every wood recycling company wants them.

 Regulations were introduced in 1998 to force companies that generate more than a certain amount of this wood waste to recycle a proportion of it.
 If a company can’t do this themselves they are obliged to buy PRN’s (packaging recovery notes).
 These PRN’s are issued by the government to the end users of wood waste (such as the chipboard or biomass fuel industry) based on how much wood waste they recycle; they in turn sell them on to obligated companies.